Close notification CLOSE

 New and updated land use regulations will ensure that key elements of Minneapolis 2040 will be implemented.
 Climate change resilience and Clean environment through more efficient use of land by setting the stage for more complete neighborhoods and more efficient transportation options and travel patterns.
 Affordable and accessible housing and Complete neighborhoods by improving access to a variety of land use designations citywide, setting the stage for increased access to goods and services and employment opportunities closer to where people live and work.
 More residents and jobs by regulating the efficient use of land.
 Eliminate disparities by ensuring ample access to a variety of land use designations citywide, making it easier to achieve other goals related to complete neighborhoods and transportation access.

-Draft Regulations
+Regulations

 Primary Zoning District Map

 Minneapolis 2040 includes 12 Future Land Use Districts that guide the development of these regulations, which primarily guide the uses that should be allowed in the city (residential, commercial, mixed-use, production, etc.).
-The zoning changes described here proposed 17 new primary zoning districts (replacing the existing 23) that contain land use regulations in accordance with the future land use map and policy guidance that was already adopted by the City in Minneapolis 2040.
+The zoning changes described here include 15 new primary zoning districts (replacing the existing 23) that contain land use regulations in accordance with the future land use map and policy guidance that was already adopted by the City in Minneapolis 2040.

 Important note: The use of every property in the city will not change between now and 2040.
 These regulations will provide guidance if a property owner proposes changes to the way a property is used.
+To see a side by side comparison of existing primary zoning and proposed primary zoning, follow this link.

 Uses Allowed Table

-The Uses Allowed Table lists various types of uses and which of the 17 primary zoning districts the uses are allowed in.
+The Uses Allowed Table lists various types of uses and which of the 15 primary zoning districts the uses are allowed in.

 Uses are organized by GROUP, Category, and Specific Use.
 For example, COMMERCIAL is a use group that includes all uses that are primarily commercial.
 Within the COMMERCIAL use group are categories such as Food and Beverages, under which all related uses are considered.
 The Food and Beverages category is defined in Chapter 545 – uses considered part of this category are permitted, conditional, or not permitted in the manner shown in the table for the entire category.